 1. Biblical scrutiny

-c) John 14:26 – Jesus promised that the Holy Spirit will teach us and bring to our remembrance all that He taught.
+c) John 14:26 – Here, Jesus promised that the Holy Spirit will teach us and bring to our remembrance all that He taught.
 Do the Marian dogmas, purgatory or papal infallibility fall into this category?
 No.

-d) John 16:13 – the Holy Spirit guides us to the truth.
+d) John 16:13 – The Holy Spirit guides us to the truth.
 To assume Rome speaks by the Holy Spirit is circular reasoning since many of their “truths” contradict, distort and displace the plain teaching of the Bible.
 God is not the author of confusion.

-e) 1 Cor.
-2:9-16 – speaks of the things of the Spirit being revealed to the believer.
+e) 1 Corinthians 2:9-16 – This speaks of the things of the Spirit being revealed to the believer.
 In contrast to the cultic grid that whatever issues from Rome is from the Holy Spirit, these passages speak of each believer being personally led by the Holy Spirit to judge all things.
 This is private judgement and it grates against Catholicism.

 2. Historical scrutiny

 Many Catholics fondly quote Newman: “To be deep in history is to cease to be a Protestant.”
 This implies that Catholic dogmas – though unknown in the early church – exist in “seed form” at that period, unlike Protestants who can’t trace back their doctrines in history.
-But when one factors the lack of historical evidences for the papacy, Marian, indulgences, purgatory etc, this narrative wears thin.
+But when one factors the lack of historical evidence for the papacy, Marian, indulgences, purgatory etc., this narrative wears thin.
 Even Newman made some detours on the historical argument:

-“Here then I concede to the opponents of historical Christianity, that there are to be found, during the 1800 years through which it has lasted, certain apparent inconsistencies and alterations in its doctrine and its worship, such as irresistibly attract the attention of all who inquire into it.”
-(An Essay, 9)
+“Here then I concede to the opponents of historical Christianity, that there are to be found, during the 1800 years through which it has lasted, certain apparent inconsistencies and alterations in its doctrine and its worship, such as irresistibly attract the attention of all who inquire into it” (An Essay, 9).

 In his Letter to the Duke of Norfolk: